6.0 FACULTY AWARDS, HONORS AND GRANTS

 6.4.4 Breman Professor (Social Sciences)

 The Sara and Joseph Breman Foundation and the Helen and Coleman Zageir Foundation have provided a permanent endowment for the Sara and Joseph Breman Professorship of Social Relations.
 This professorship is awarded for a two-year term to a faculty member residing in one of the Social Science departments.
 A call for applications is made during the fall semester of the Breman Professor's second year.
-Applications are reviewed the following spring by the Dean of Social Sciences in consultation with the chairs of the Social Science departments.
+Applications are reviewed the following spring by the Dean of Social Sciences in consultation with the chairs of the Social Science departments, and the appointment is made by the Chancellor.
 The Breman Professor is named in the spring and his or her two-year term begins the subsequent fall.

 6.4.5 NEH Professor (Humanities)